mlpack/mlpack/doc/user/methods/gradient_boosting.md

 | `minimumLeafSize` | `size_t` | Minimum leaf size for weak learner decision tree. | `10` |
 | `minimumGainSplit` | `double` | Minimum gain split for weak learner decision tree | `1e-7` |
 | `maximumDepth` | `size_t` | Maximum tree depth for weak learner decision tree | `2` |
+ * Smaller values of `numWeakLearners` and `maximumDepth` will result in smaller `GradientBoosting` models, but the model may underfit the data.

+  * Smaller values of `minimumLeafSize` and `minimumGainSplit` will improve the performance of the `GradientBoosting` model, but at the cost of training time and model size.

 ### Training